NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 Examples
 --------
- On gram is equal to about 21,480 tons of TNT or 21 kilotons.
+ One gram is equal to about 21,480 tons of TNT or 21 kilotons.
  Trinity and Fatman both liberated about a gram of energy
 ```
 You have: g